Margaret Lamwaka Odwar: Early life and education

 From 1989 until 2015, Margaret Lamwaka taught in primary schools in various parts of Uganda.
 Se started out as a Grade III Teacher at Gulu Public Primary School, in 1989, rising to Grade I Head Teacher at Pandwong Primary School, in 2015.

 Political career

 In 2016, Margaret Lamwaka contested for the Kitgum District Woman Member of Parliament, on the ruling National Resistance Movement political party ticket.
 She won and is the incumbent MP for Kitgum District Women.

-In the 10th parliament, she is a member of two parliamentary committees; (a) the Committee on rules, privileges and discipline and (b) the Committee on education and sports.
+In the 10th parliament, she is a member of two parliamentary committees; (a) the committee on rules, privileges and discipline and (b) the committee on education and sports.

+In 2021 general elections, she contested as an independent candidate for member of parliament representing chua east county, Kitgum district and she won with 9,195 votes.